Capitol State Forest

 Fall Creek Campground and Trailhead

 This campground is a favorite among local equestrian groups.
+It is currently closed for the season.
 The trailhead provides access to hiking, horseback riding, and mountain biking opportunities.
-Fall Creek Campground has eight campsites, a horse corral, and toilet.
+Fall Creek Campground has eight campsites, a horse corral, and restroom.
 Be sure to check the Capitol Forest event schedule above for events that could impact campground availability.
 Check out the Fall Creek Trail System map, new May 2019, here.

 Directions: From Waddell Creek Road continue west on Sherman Valley Road.
 At the intersection of Noschka Road go west on C-Line Road 3.3 miles.
 Turn left on C-6000 Road and go south 2.5 miles.
 Trailhead is on right.
 Get directions.